jimrustle/programming-projects/scripts/README.md

 ## Scripts

+- game-scripts includes an auto-playing script for the first few levels of a Arbcrgf game

 - 555timer.py - Script to select the value of resistors and capacitors for a desired frequency or period, it's lacking features for high/low time output
 - hangman.py - A simple hangman game